 Full 1893 map of South Omaha for reference.

-Current Google Map view of approximately the same area.
-Hall 31 is located where the pushpin is.
+Current Google Map view of the area with Hall 31 in the middle.

 Subscribe